New to business networking? Here are some tips I’ve picked up that might help.

 I’ve also seen people wearing casual attire, which at first seems at odds with the general vibe of business networking events, but on getting to know the person you sometimes find it is perfect for what they are all about.

-I place great importance on what I wear to networking and other business events, as I believe my brand is just as much about me as it is about my photography business.
-I also try to wear a statement piece or a splash of bright colour, to make sure I stand out in the crowd!
+I place great importance on what I wear to networking and other business events, as I believe my brand is just as much about me as it is about my business.
+Sometimes I like to wear a statement piece or a splash of bright colour, to make sure I stand out in the crowd!

 2. The most important thing to wear is a genuine smile.